koseidiamond/KoseiHelper/README.md

 ### Bricks
 Blocks of fixed size that can be broken from below (while not crouched or in a feather).
-They have an ice variant (with the Defrostable Block functionality combined) and a fortress variant (only breakable with red boosters/badeline launches.
+They have an ice variant (with the Defrostable Block functionality combined) and a fortress variant (only breakable with red boosters/badeline launches or setting the flag `KoseiHelper_BreakFortressBrick`).
 Goombas on top will be killed if the block is hit (regardless of whether it is destroyed) and Theos on top will be bumped.
 ### Defrostable Block
 Ice blocks that melt when they come in contact with a bullet or if the Core Mode is hot.
 ### Oshiro Doors
 Oshiro/ghost doors that are slightly bouncy but have more options (mainly visual/sfx and the option to always refill a dash, being one use, or bounce slightly differently).
-They come in two flavors: sprite or tileset.
+They come in two flavors: sprite or tileset (resizable).
 ### Custom Temple Cracked Block
 The red blocks in chapter 5 that can be broken by seekers, but allowing custom visuals (debris, texture and tint), sounds, and health (requiring x number of hits to be destroyed).